 +44 (0)1522 550990

 The museum combines the decorative and fine art collections of the Usher Gallery and the archaeological collections of the former City and County Museum, Lincoln.
-The small collection of jewellery ranges in date from the Bronze Age through to the 20th Century, and comprises items of personal adornment, pocket watches and enamels.
+The small collection of jewellery ranges in date from the Bronze Age through to the 20th century, and comprises items of personal adornment, pocket watches and enamels.

 Great Russell Street London WC1B 3DG